section-engineering-education/engineering-education/articles/introduction-to-influxdb/index.md

 ![Select temp](/engineering-education/introduction-to-influxdb/select_temperature.png)

 ### Conclusion
 In this tutorial, we understood the basics of time-series data and the most popular time-series database called InfluxDB.
 We installed InfluxDB on our local system and executed an array of queries on time-series data.
-In the next tutorial, we are going to build an analytics system using the API provided by InfluxDB for Python.
+In the next tutorial, we will build an analytics system using the API provided by InfluxDB for Python.
+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)